kasunkv/vsts-task-starter/README.md

 * **description** : Short description for the task.
 * **author** : Name of the VSTS task author

-The [Build Task Reference Documentation](https://docs.microsoft.com/en-us/vsts/extend/develop/build-task-schema) include the full schema with the available options and their description you can refer to change the `task.json` file.
+The [Build Task Reference](https://docs.microsoft.com/en-us/vsts/extend/develop/build-task-schema) include the full schema with the available options and their description you can refer to change the `task.json` file.

 ## Marketplace Graphics
 There are 3 types of graphics used in the VSTS Task.
 Look at the _Project Structure_ figure to see the location of these files